 The Ketogenic, or Keto, Diet is a diet high in protein and fats and very low in carbohydrates.
 Seafood is great for people on the keto diet as it is a naturally lean meat which is high in protein and healthy Omega-3 and Omega-6 fatty acids.
 The keto diet is great for people looking to lose weight and can also cause significant reductions in blood sugar and insulin levels.
 With the lessened carb load, the body goes into a state of ‘ketosis’ and becomes extremely efficient at burning excess fat.

-While the plan seems limiting in some ways, especially when it comes to going out to eat, you can still enjoy a large variety of vegetables and proteins, making fish and seafood a great option!
+While it can be difficult at first to adjust to the keto diet and its limitations, you can still enjoy a variety of meals with vegetables and proteins, making seafood a great option!

 The Best Seafood and Fish for a Keto Diet

-High in protein and with few to no carbs, if fish and seafood aren’t in your dinner or lunch rotation, you’re missing out!
+High in protein and very few carbs, fish and seafood are perfect for those on the keto diet!
 Here are some of the best choices that align with the Keto guidelines:

 A Keto-Friendly Seafood Recipe

-If you feel like enjoying a delicious dinner at home you can whip up in a flash, try this amazing recipe:
+If you feel like enjoying a delicious dinner at home you can quickly prepare, try this salmon recipe.